Digestive enzyme supplements could help you to better tolerate FODMAPs in the diet, which might otherwise trigger symptoms if you have IBS.

 VGE isn’t the only alpha-galactosidase enzyme on the market; many such products include ‘bean’ in their name.

-However, having examined the ingredients to Enzymedica’s BeanAssist (right), it would seem this particular alpha-galactosidase supplement is polyol-free, so could be a safer option if you’re dubious about your tolerance to that particular FODMAP.
+However, having examined the ingredients to Enzymedica’s BeanAssist Enzymedica’s BeanAssist (right), it would seem this particular alpha-galactosidase supplement is polyol-free, so could be a safer option if you’re uncertain about your tolerance to that particular FODMAP.
+It’s available widely in the UK, including from Amazon, and direct from Enzymedica in the US.

 The enzyme xylose isomerase can convert excess fructose into glucose, lowering the fructose load in a high-fructose food or meal.
 Fructose is a monosaccharide — an ‘M’.